t-regx/phpunit-data-provider/ReadMe.md

 ## More advanced example

 Let's say that apart from the domain and the protocol, you'd also like to add the protocol port, and the service title.
-Further more, you'd like to have two strategies of connection: lazy and eager.
+Further more, you'd like to have three strategies of connection: lazy, eager and a test dry run.

 ```php
 /**